 (iv) analysis of risk and uncertainty.

-(28) An explanation, with supporting documentation, of the avoided cost for each year in the forecast period.
+(28) An explanation, with supporting documentation, of the avoided cost calculation for each year in the forecast period, if the avoided cost calculation is used to screen demand-side resources.
 The avoided cost calculation must reflect timing factors specific to the resource under consideration such as project life and seasonal operation.
 The avoided cost calculation must include the following:

 (A) The avoided generating capacity cost adjusted for transmission and distribution losses and the reserve margin requirement.